flux-framework/flux-core/doc/man1/flux-mini.rst

 The **run** and **alloc** commands do the same interactively, blocking until the job has completed.

+The **bulksubmit** command enqueues one job each for a set of inputs read on either stdin, or given on the command line.
+The inputs are optionally substituted in ``COMMAND`` and/or many submission options.
+See more in the :ref:`bulksubmit` section below.

 For **flux-mini batch**, the SCRIPT given on the command line is assumed to be a file name, unless the *--wrap* option used, and the script